NS saturated and $\Delta_1$-definable: Peliminaries

-As for iterations, T. Miyamoto (see \cite{Miyamoto}) defined a generalization of the usual RCS-iterations which he called nice iterations which share the nice properties of RCS-iterations and additionally satisfy that whenever the factors of a nicely supported iteration do not kill Suslin trees then the nice limit will preserve Suslin trees as well.
-For our needs it is not necessary to know more about nice iterations than this.
+As for iterations, T. Miyamoto (see \cite{Miyamoto}) defined a generalization of the usual iterations with revised countable support which he called nice iterations which share the useful properties of iterations with revised countable support and additionally satisfy that whenever the factors of a nicely supported iteration do not kill Suslin trees then the nice limit will preserve Suslin trees as well.
+As nice iterations are quite technical and complicated, we refer the interested reader to the next section of this paper where we introduce the concept more thoroughly and prove the properties of nice iterations we use and which are not already proved in \cite{Miyamoto}.
+The reader should be able to follow everything below as long as she is willing to accept the usage of four facts about nice iterations. \begin{Fact} Let $((\forceP_{\alpha}, \dot{\forceQ}_{\alpha}) \, : \, \alpha \le \lambda)$ be a nice iteration of length $\lambda \in$ Lim.
+Then